Multimaterial Inkjet Printing of Mechanochromic Materials: Results and discussion

 After subjecting the different components of the Seiko RC1536L printhead used in the lab-built inkjet printer to chemical compatibility tests (see Section \ref{methods-sub1} for details), the results showed dioxane and NMP/BCA 25/75 wt\% to be the most promising solvent candidates (Table A1).
-Polymer solutions were then made by dissolving pellets of “hard” IrogranA80P PU (shore 80A) and “soft” soft35A12P PU (shore 35A) in dioxane and NMP/BCA 25/75 wt\% at 20 mg/mL, and rheological measurements were carried out on these solutions to assess their printability.
-At a concentration of 20 mg/mL, all four ink formulations exhibit complex viscosities ranging from 3.5–8 mPa$\cdot$s between 20–3000 Hz applied frequency (Fig.~\ref{fig2}a), well within the range of 2–20 mPa$\cdot$s recommended for industrial printheads \cite{zapka_handbook_2017,zapka_measurement_2022}.
-Moreover, the elasticity of the solutions, defined as the elastic modulus G’ over the absolute value of the complex viscosity $|$G*$|$, was found to be sufficiently low, \textit{i.e.,} near zero for the dioxane-based solutions and less than 0.1 for NMP/BCA 25/75 wt\% up to 3~kHz (Fig.~\ref{fig2}b), indicating that they could be reliably jetted through the printhead nozzle.
-Thus, dioxane was selected as the preferred solvent to formulate the mechanochromic inks based on its lower elasticity.
+Polymer solutions were then made by dissolving pellets of PU-S and PU-H in dioxane and NMP/BCA 25/75 wt\% at 20 mg/mL, which was the concentration used for all further tests.
+To assess the printability of the different ink formulations, rheological measurements were carried out on solutions of PU-S and PU-H without the tOPV additive, given that the small amounts of tOPV to be added in the final inks would not affect the rheological properties of the latter.
+The results showed that all four polymer solutions exhibit complex viscosities ranging from 3.5–8 mPa$\cdot$s between 20–3000 Hz applied frequency (Fig.~\ref{fig2}a), well within the range of 2–20 mPa$\cdot$s recommended for industrial printheads \cite{zapka_handbook_2017,zapka_measurement_2022}.
+Moreover, the elasticity of the solutions, defined as the ratio of the storage modulus G’ to the absolute value of the complex modulus $|$G*$|$, was found to be sufficiently low, \textit{i.e.,} near zero for the dioxane-based solutions and less than 0.1 for NMP/BCA 25/75 wt\% up to 3~kHz (Fig.~\ref{fig2}b), indicating that they could be reliably jetted through the printhead nozzle.
+Thus, dioxane was selected as the preferred solvent to formulate the mechanochromic inks based on the lower elasticity of the dioxane-based PU solutions.
 Finally, printhead waveform optimization was performed by acquiring and analyzing real-time images of polymer solution droplets ejected from the printhead nozzles (Fig.~\ref{fig3}) and iterating over the waveform parameters until suitable drop characteristics were achieved.
-In this way, the waveforms of the Seiko RC1536L printheads were initially optimized to achieve a minimum drop speed of 5 m/s and a drop size of 25 pL with the selected solutions.
+The waveforms of the Seiko RC1536L printheads were initially optimized to achieve a minimum drop speed of 5 m/s and a drop size of 25 pL with the selected solutions.
 However, the quick drying of the solution in the nozzles prevented stable printing.
 Thus, a higher waveform voltage was employed (\textit{i.e.,} \textit{ca.} 28V instead of the 20 V initially used) to produce faster-traveling droplets ($v_{drop}\approx$ 8~m/s) that avoided precipitation of the polymer in the printhead during printing.